playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 This was cleaner in many ways, but came with a major caveat: Function components couldn't contain their own state.

 This limited its functionality in real-world codebases and, to help avoid a split in code usage, many decided to stick with class-based components for all of their components.

-It wouldn't be until much later when this problem would be solved...

 # Maturing the developer experience {#hooks}